huggingface/trl/docs/source/ppov2_trainer.md

 * Debugging TIP: `val/ratio`: this number should float around 1.0, and it gets clipped by `--cliprange 0.2` with PPO's surrogate loss.
 So if this `ratio` is too high like 2.0 or 1000.0 or too small like 0.1, it means the updates between consecutive policies are too drastic.
 You should try undertand why this is happening and try to fix it.
 * Memory TIP: If you are running out of memory, you can try to reduce the `--per_device_train_batch_size` or increase the `--gradient_accumulation_steps` to reduce the memory footprint.
 * Memory TIP: If you have multiple GPUs, you can also run training with DeepSpeed stage 3 to reduce the memory footprint `accelerate launch --config_file examples/accelerate_configs/deepspeed_zero3.yaml`.
-* Usage TIP: We recommend to use the "EOS trick" via `--non_eos_penalty --truncate_token eos`, which replaces the score of completions that do not end with an EOS token with a static scalar penalty `--penalty_reward_value`.
+* Usage TIP: We recommend to use the "EOS trick" via `--non_eos_penalty --stop_token eos`, which replaces the score of completions that do not end with an EOS token with a static scalar penalty `--penalty_reward_value`.
 This can help the model learn to generate more coherent completions.

 ## What is my model doing exactly?